DONNYMURPH/lavlab-cli-utils/README.md

   Python CLI directly (`lavlab/__main__.py` -> `lavlab/cli.py`).
 This is
   what you use while developing, and it needs the full dependency stack installed (see below) since nothing is precompiled.
+- **BIN** (this uses no python at all as otherwise you use pip): There is also a bin that is an executibale which all you do is use that bin and it executes the commands witout python env.

 ## Install